Admission requirements: qualifications

 Curricular and personal preparation requirements

-Admission to Corsi di Laurea magistrale (Master's degrees) is subject to the meeting of specific curricular and personal preparation requirements.
+Admission to Corsi di Laurea magistrale (second cycle degrees) is subject to the meeting of specific curricular and personal preparation requirements.
 These criteria are established annually for all study programmes and are indicated in the admission notices or in the Teaching Regulations that can be viewed in the web page dedicated to the course.

 Differently, admission to the following study programmes requires candidates to sit and pass a selective admission test: